nix97/Matrix-Matrices/README.md

 Build in Visual Studio 2017 CE.

 ## 2. Geometry Transformation
-To operate basic transformation of geometry, such as translation, rotation & scalling(dilatation).
+To operate basic transformation of geometry, such as translation, rotation & scaling(dilatation).
 This transformation using additional & multiplication of matrix.<br>
 Build in Lazarus(pascal) 1.6.4.

 ## 3. Eigenpairs